Vedant-Mhatre/AWS-notes/databases.md

 2 different types of backups for RDS:

+1. Automated Backups:
-1. Automated Backups:recover db to any point in time within a "retention period"(can be between one to 35 days).
+recover db to any point in time within a "retention period"(can be between one to 35 days).
 Enabled by default, backup is stored in S3 and you get free storage space equal to the size of db.
 During backup you may experience elevated latency

-2. Database Snapshots: are done manually.
+2. Database Snapshots:
+are done manually.
 Stored even after you delete RDS instance, unlike automated backups.

 Whenver you restore either an automatic backup or manual snapshot, restored version of database will be new RDS instance with a new DNS endpoint.